 Is this truly in the “best interest” of the children?
-The judges in the corrupt Hennepin County family court, along with Guardian ad Litem Jamie Manning, have implemented a custody and parenting schedule that promotes parental alienation, and has continued to traumatize my children since its implementation.
+The judges in the corrupt Hennepin County family court, along with Guardian ad Litem Jamie Manning, have created a custody and parenting schedule that promotes parental alienation, and has continued to traumatize my children since its implementation.

 This painful scene is becoming a common occurrence in my life…

 I want to spend some extra time with the children for a family holiday.
-The abuser, Martin Hegland, usually responds in the following ways
+The alleged abuser, Martin Hegland, usually responds in the following ways

 1) completely ignores me, and will not allow the children to come home (also refusing to communicate, so he is the only one that knows what is going on, and will not tell you what that is)